 - Peramine, which provides the plant protection from Argentine Stem Weevil attack primarily and some resistance to Black Beetle.

-- Lolitrem B, which provides some protection against some insect pests but is a neurotoxin that causes ryegrass
+- Lolitrem B, which provides some protection against some insect pests but is a neurotoxin that causes ryegrass staggers in stock

 - Ergovaline, which provides some protection against black beetle attack, but causes heat stress in stock.

 There is thought to be an interaction between the effects of ergovaline and lolitrem B worsening the impacts on stock.
 The most common effect of these compounds is to reduce animal performance, although in extreme cases, death through misadventure can result.

 Most grazing animals will preferentially graze endophyte free pasture over comparable endophyte infected pasture.
 However there are now endophyte strains available commercially that provide some of the same insect attack protection without all the negative side effects.